godfreybwaira/shani-ob/README.md

 7. `progress`: fired when server is processing the client request (e.g: during file upload)
 8. `init`: fired when shani object is created
 9. `copy`: fired when page content is copied
+10. `load`: fired when the page loads
+11. `demand`: fired when the element is visible to the DOM

 **Syntax:**